akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 Completion handling
 ^^^^^^^^^^^^^^^^^^^
-Completion handling in :class:`FlexiRoute` is handled similarily to :class:`FlexiMerge` (which is explained in depth in :ref:`flexi-merge-completion-handling-scala`), however in addition to reacting to its upstreams *completion* or *error* it can also react to its downstream stages *cancelling* their subscriptions.
-The default completion handling for :class:`FlexiRoute` (defined in ``RouteLogic#defaultCompletionHandling``) is to continue running until all of its downstreams have cancelled their subscriptions, or the upstream has completed / errored.
+Completion handling in :class:`FlexiRoute` is handled similarily to :class:`FlexiMerge` (which is explained in depth in :ref:`flexi-merge-completion-handling-scala`), however in addition to reacting to its upstreams *completion* or *failure* it can also react to its downstream stages *cancelling* their subscriptions.
+The default completion handling for :class:`FlexiRoute` (defined in ``RouteLogic#defaultCompletionHandling``) is to continue running until all of its downstreams have cancelled their subscriptions, or the upstream has completed / failed.

 In order to customise completion handling we can override overriding the ``RouteLogic#initialCompletionHandling`` method, or call ``ctx.changeCompletionHandling(handling)`` from within a :class:`State`.
 Other than the default completion handling